Trump: 'If you can protest in person, you can vote in person' amid mail-in ballot controversy

 Fauci added that individuals who are “compromised physically or otherwise” and who are not interested in physically going to the polls on Election Day, can use mail-in voting.

-But Fauci doubled down, saying “there’s no reason why we shouldn’t be able to vote in person or otherwise.”
+But Fauci doubled down, saying, “there’s no reason why we shouldn’t be able to vote in person or otherwise.”